spohlenz/acts_as_authenticated_user/README.markdown

 `process\_login` yields a login object which responds to success and failure, allowing you to define a block to execute in case of success or failure (before any redirection).

 Any request to logout will clear the user from the current session. `process\_logout` takes a single argument - the location to redirect to after logging out (optional, defaults to '/').
+It also accepts an optional block which will be called on logout.

 To Be Implemented